Meeting and surpassing all audience expectations every day.

 Unveiled it yesterday.

-It's the funniest, stupidest looking the funniest looking, it's it's it's uh looks like a a miniature smart car, if that's possible.
+It's the funniest, stupidest looking, funniest looking, it's looks like a miniature smart car, if that's possible.

 Unveiled.

-Well, I mean, that's because when you hit a pedestrian, you won't kill them.
+Well, I mean, that's because when you hit a pedestrian, you won't kill him.

-Okay, we've got a call here waiting on Obama's speech of the cadets, but I want to get to the audio sound bites first.
+Okay, we've got a call here waiting on Obama's speech to the cadets, but I want to get to the audio soundbites first.

-We're gonna start here with Farid Zakaria GPS.
+We're going to start here with Fareed Zakaria GPS.

-That is the name of his show, by the way, on CNN, Farid Zakaria GPS, global positioning satellite, which I guess helps Farid know where he is when he's uh doing the show.
+That is the name of his show, by the way, on CNN, Fareed Zakaria GPS, Global Positioning Satellite, which I guess helps Fareed know where he is when he's doing the show.

-He was on newsroom this morning with uh Carol Costello on CNN.
+He was on newsroom this morning with Carol Costello on CNN.

-Did you hear what she you want to talk about a faux pas.
+Did you hear what she, when you want to talk about a faux pas?

-Um she was talking about Muchell Obama's school lunch nutrition anti-obesity, Washington's gonna force kids to eat right program.
+She was talking about Muchell Obama's school lunch nutrition anti-obesity Washington's Going to Force Kids to Eat Right program.

 And she said that Michelle Obama signed this into law.